133spider/AQLite/README.md

 ## Stuck at 0%
 Client stuck at 0?

-Make sure that the directory that AQLite in it does not contain any accents!
+Make sure that the directory that AQLite is in does not contain any accents!

-Example of a directory containing accent marks: C:\Users\André\Desktop\AQLite
+Example of a directory containing accent marks: C:\Users\Andr**é**\Desktop\AQLite

 To fix this issue, put AQLite in your C:\ Drive, or any other directories that do not contain accent marks!